Interlisp/medley/docs/man-page/medley.1.md

 : Use STRING as title of Medley window.
 Not relevent when the \-\-vnc flag is set.

 -d *:N*, \-\-display *:N*
+: **Not applicable to Windows (Docker) installations**

 : Use X display :N.  Defaults to the value of $DISPLAY.
-Not relevant when the \-\-vnc flag is set.
+This flag is ignored when the \-\-vnc flag is set as well as on Windows (Docker) installations.

+-v, \-\-vnc
+: **Applicable only to WSL installations**

--v, \-\-vnc  (Applicable only to Windows System for Linux installations) : Use a VNC window running on the Windows side instead of an X window.
+: Use a VNC window running on the Windows side instead of an X window.
 The VNC window will folllow the Windows desktop scaling setting allowing for much more usable Medley on high resolution displays.
 On WSL, X windows do not scale well.
+This flag is always set for WSL1 installations.

 -i [*ID_STRING* | - | \-\-], \-\-id [*ID_STRING* | - | \-\-]
 : Use ID_STRING as the id for this run of Medley, iunless ID_STRING is "-" or "\-\-".